arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 Process finished with exit code 0
 ```

 There are two `Point` objects `point_1` and `point_2` with the same coorinates. `point_1 == point_2` evaluates to `false`.
 Why?

-Recall that objects are passed by reference! `point_1 == point_2` isn't comparing the **values** of the two `Point`s, it is comparing the **references** to those points.
+Because objects are passed by reference! `point_1 == point_2` isn't comparing the **values** of the two `Point`s, it is comparing the **references** to those points.
 That is, the `==` operator is checking if the location of `point_1` in memory is the same as that of `point_2`.
 Two objects cannot be written in the same place, so these addresses can only be equal if the objects being compared are actually references to **the same object**. `point_1` and `point_2` do contain the same data, but they are two distinct points written at two distinct locations in memory, so their addresses are different.

 [EXERCISE] Fix the program above to check if the two points have the same coordinates, not if they have the same address.
-HINT: Use the [Point API](https://docs.oracle.com/javase/8/docs/api/java/awt/Point.html).
+You may find the [Point API](https://docs.oracle.com/javase/8/docs/api/java/awt/Point.html) useful.

 ### `String`: Primitive or Object?

-In Java, `String`s are a hellspawn, a cruelty inflicted on developers by James Gosling. `String`s are objects, technically, and in some contexts they behave like objects, but in other contexts they can behave like primitives, but in some contexts treating them like primitives leads to issues and errors.
+Java `String`s are a blight inflicted on developers by James Gosling. `String`s are objects, technically, and in some contexts they behave like objects, but in other contexts they behave like primitives, but in some contexts treating them like primitives leads to issues and errors.

 `String`s are objects.
 If you always treat `String`s like objects, smooth sailing.
 Sometimes, if you treat them like primitives, nothing blows up.
-For instance, `String`s can be compared to eachother with the `==` operator like primitives, if they were created without the `new` keyword (i.e. without an object construction), but if they were created as references (via object construction, using the `new` keyword) then the `==` operator will compare addresses instead of values like in the `ReferenceEquality` class above.
+For instance, `String`s can be compared to eachother with the `==` operator like primitives, but only if they were created without the `new` keyword; if they were created as references (via object construction, using the `new` keyword) then the `==` operator will compare addresses instead of values like in the `ReferenceEquality` class above.
 Treating `String`'s like objects and using their `equals` method to check for equal values will always work, regardless of how the `String` was declared.

 [EXERCISE] Predict the output of each snippet below.
 Then, run the snippet and test your prediction!